Coronavirus Hits UK Transport Industry

 7. Are we clear on sickness policies and pay across all staff types, has this been communicated?

-8. How strong is our financial positions and credit control, do we need to make changes?
+8. How strong is our financial position and credit control, do we need to make changes?

 9. How able are we to change routing and scheduling at short notice and maintain efficiency?